-- using the rates table available on our website (search keywords: overseas currencies) - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.
+- using the rates table available from ird.govt.nz/tools-calculators - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.

 If the income was received from a financial arrangement, refer to Determination G9A or G9C under section 90 of the Tax Administration Act 1994.